 The Reaching All Youth (RAY) Project ensures equal access to ACSF’s on-site youth programs by providing free and reduced-price classes for youth from ages 5-19, from low-income families.
 Eligible youth are accepted on a first-come, first-served basis.
 Scholarship awards (full or partial) are based on a family’s annual household income.

-The RAY Project operates on the school calendar (September-May).
+The RAY Project operates on the SFUSD calendar (August-May).
 All students must submit their application prior to taking classes and will need to renew their membership at the beginning of each session.

 Ages 5-12 - Must meet household income requirements to receive a full scholarship or partial financial aid.
-Verification of income may be required.
 Students may train before their application is approved, but will need to pay the full fee until their scholarship level is determined.
+Applications can take 2 to 3 days for approval.

 How to Apply